ASTATULA, FL ROOF REPLACEMENT

 04

-Deck repairs, dry-in layers, flashing, drip edge, vents, shingles or selected roofing materials are installed as one connected system.
+Deck repairs, underlayment, flashing, drip edge, vents, and selected roofing material are installed as one connected system.

 Clean Up And Review

-The crew clears debris, checks for nails, reviews the finished roof, and explains any important homeowner next steps.
+The crew checks for nails, removes debris, reviews the finished roof, and explains any decking or ventilation issues found during work.

 05